Yandex Cloud

 • hour: Time of day (UTC) in HH format for the WEEKLY type, e.g., 21.

-For a complete list of configurable Managed Service for OpenSearch cluster fields, refer to the Terraform provider guides.
+For a complete list of Managed Service for OpenSearch cluster configuration fields you can update, see this Terraform provider guide.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.